Releans/angular-client-sdk/README.md

 ![open-folder-image](https://apidocs.io/illustration/angularjs?step=openFolder&workspaceFolder=Releans-Angular)

 ### 3. Create an Angular Application
-Since Angular JS is used for client-side web development, in order to use the generated library, you will have to develop an application first.
+Since Angular JS is used for client-side web development, in order to use the Releans library, you will have to develop an application first.
 If you already have an angular application, [skip to Step 6](#6-include-sdk-references-in-html-file).
 Otherwise, follow these steps to create one:

 + In the IDE, click on `File` and choose `New File` to create a new file.